GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 -----------------|---------------|---------|------------
 200 | string | Report(s) successfully deleted | As described below

-The API will return HTTP Status code 200 if the report is deleted successfully.
+This API will return HTTP Status code 200 if the report is deleted successfully.
 The API will return other HTTP Status codes in case of any other errors and the report will not be deleted.
 Refer to the [Error Messages](#error-messages) for specific details.

 See the [Response JSON](#response-json) section for the response structure and specific examples.

 #### Examples

 <details>
-<summary>Example: Delete request to delete multiple Subaward reports for Contracts based on status provided</summary>
+<summary>Example 1: Delete request to delete multiple Subaward reports for Contracts based on status provided</summary>
 <p>
 <code><pre>
 {